SEO 101: How To Use Social Media For Keyword Research

 2. Research What’s Trending on Twitter

 There is a ton of trending and newsworthy content floating around on Twitter each day.
-And the details of those tweets, retweets, and related conversations can help marketers learn more about their audiences.
+And the details of those tweets, retweets, and related conversations can help marketers learn more about their audiences, and their own brand.
+Much of this can be automated using a social media tracker.

 By using Twitter, you can get into your audience’s head, search the way that they search, and discover more about their mindset.